elisehammarstrom/tech-bootcamp-ws/README.md

 ### 2.3 Use BFF

+Time to get some real data in your application!
+// TODO INA: write how to fetch from api + add endpoints

+**Task:** Update the `fetchMovies` function so that it calls our api backend.

+**Task:** The return value you get from `fetchMovies` and update the `movies` variable in `page.tsx`

+// TODO Ina: remove once 2.3 is done

 - Connect towards our api (remind where it was located)
 - Connect using "fetch"
 - Put the response into our movies